christianrybe/diagnostic-uploader/README.md

 The features below have been skipped due to time constraints and it would be beneficial to implement them.

+- Replace `multer` with a library giving access to filename earlier (e.g. `formidable`).
+Currently the entire file would need to be sent and processed by multer to parse the body and read the filename from the multipart/form-data body
 - Include Swagger for live API documentation.
-- Add E2E tests to really verify that a file is successfully uploaded to S3
+- Add E2E tests (e.g. using Docker) to really verify that a file is successfully uploaded to S3
 - Adding s3-mock for unit & integration tests
 - Adding Sentry for easy error tracking
 - Using vaults for more secure secrets storage in environments
 - Implementing appropriate roles and ACLs in AWS for better security
 - Adding authorisation
-- More granular deployment workflow; if there are more users working on the project then also adding pre-PR verification
+- More granular deployment workflow, e.g. if there are more users working on the project - adding pre-PR verification
 - Env var (config) verification on startup and providing a config with no undefined values
 - Add pagination for the returned list of uploads
 - Alerting when the app is down, not responding, overloaded, etc